sleniart/FractalTrees/README.md

 L-System: with buttons you can walk through different rules of generating nature similar object

-"Zapisz Obrazek" button will simply download what currently is in the canvas.
+"Save" button will simply download what currently is in the canvas.